kmjones1979/graphbuilders-basecamp/README.md

 ### Quickstart

-To get started with Scaffold-ETH 2, follow the steps below:
+To get started with the first challenge...

 1. Checkout the project...